manuelgug/mad4hatter_utilities/README.md

 ## Format resmarkers 💅💇‍♀️✨

 `format_resmarkers.R` converts mad4hatter's resmarker_table.txt (long format) into the former "report" format.
+Read counts are shown between brackets.
 Note: when there are more than one resistance marker for a given position, the reference variant (REF) is displayed first.

 ### Usage